Attorney (Housing and Communities Workgroup)

 • Active membership in the California State Bar;

-• Five to eight years of experience as an attorney preferred, though applications from a range of experienced attorneys, including those with judicial clerkships, will be considered;
+• Four to six years of experience as an attorney preferred, though applications from a range of experienced attorneys, including those with judicial clerkships, will be considered;

 • Litigation experience in Superior and Federal Courts;